 - STD 204 - Payee Data Record (PDF): All new vendors doing business with the state must complete, sign and return this form.
 The DOR's Accounting section must have this form on file to process your invoice for payment.

-- ISP Agreement (PDF): This two page document features details on the conduct and professionalism that the DOR expects from its ISP contractors.
+- ISP Agreement (DOC): This two page document features details on the conduct and professionalism that the DOR expects from its ISP contractors.
 Both the DOR and the ISP will sign the document.

 Once the documents above have been completed, they must be submitted to your local DOR office.